ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

 - `orthogonal matrix`
   - square matrix whose inverse is its transpose
   - $AA^{\top} = A^{\top}A = I  $
+  - the `product of orthogonal matrices`
+    - not necessarily commutative in higher dimensions, so assume is NOT commutative
+    - orthogonal matrices that do not correspond to the same `axis of rotation` may not be commutative
 - `Push-Through Identity`
   - helpful when you want to "push" the *inverses* of A and C outside a product that includes B:
   - $A^{-1}BC^{-1} = (AC)^{-1}(ABC)  $